 Located in Baltimore, Maryland, University of Baltimore is a public institution.
 Baltimore is a great location for students who prefer city over country life.

 What Is University of Baltimore Known For?

 - Although it may not be available for every major, the doctor's degree is the highest award a student can attain at U of Baltimore.

 - For the 2017-2018 academic year, 50% of the faculty were full-time.

 - Students who graduate from U of Baltimore with a bachelor's degree make about $58,000 a year.
 That's 42% more than those who graduate from other schools.

-The following table lists the notable rankings from College Factual that U of Baltimore has received.
+The following table lists some notable awards U of Baltimore has earned from around the web.